The Eisenhower Cabin At Augusta National - Golf Monthly

-The Eisenhower Cabin at Augusta National may look like the other cabins but it is not.
 It was designed by a local architect in combination with the Secret Service as a place where a US President could stay safely

 The Eisenhower Cabin At Augusta National

-The Eisenhower Cabin at Augusta National is a residence fit, if not actually for a king, then for a head of state.
+The Eisenhower Cabin at Augusta National, seen at the Masters, is a residence fit, if not actually for a king, then for a head of state.
 Literally.
 It was built for a US president and partly designed by the Secret Service.

 In 1953 Eisenhower was elected President of the United States.